A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 empirical evaluation in increasingly structured domains.

-The present benchmark serves only as a first test of the representational hypothesis.
+The present benchmark serves only as a first test of the representational hypothesis and is merely an expression of this website’s greater Philosophy of Science project.

 Closing Remark

-If modelling performance depends on the completeness of the state representation used to describe a system, then identifying regimes of representational incompleteness may become a useful tool in the study of complex dynamical systems.
+If modelling performance depends on the completeness of the state representation used to describe a system, then identifying regimes of representational incompleteness may be a useful tool for studying complex dynamical systems.
+This programme embodies that proposition and allows expansion into its sub-programme, Glossary, Lexicon and admissibility protocol.
+For mathematical proposals, philosophical and ethical considerations or experimental implementation please follow the highlighted links.

-The benchmark provided here is intended simply as a transparent starting point for investigating that possibility.
+The benchmark provided is intended simply as a transparent starting point for investigating that possibility across a disciplined and collaborative scientific endeavour.

 Thank you for your time, attention and consideration,